hemati/FlowiseDocs/how-to-use/README.md

 # How to Use

-Now that you have tested your chatflow with the chat interface on Flowise, you want to "export" it out to be able to use with other applications.
-Flowise provides 2 ways to do that:
+Now that you have tested your chatflow with the chat interface on LangChain.Space, you want to "export" it out to be able to use with other applications.
+LangChain.Space provides 2 ways to do that:

 * API
 * Embed